/>

 SUSTAINABILITY

-To remain successful in the long term, we want to reconcile our activities along the value chain with the ecological, social and legal parameters.
-Together with MediaMarktSaturn as the core of our business activities we decided to shape and influence responsible and sustainable business.
-CECONOMY is also a role model for the entire industry.
-We call this way the “BetterWay”.
+In order to be successful in the long term, we want to harmonise our activities along the entire value chain with the ecological, social and legal framework conditions.
+With MediaMarktSaturn at the core of our activities, CECONOMY is also a role model for the entire industry - we have set out to shape and characterise a more sustainable way of doing business.
+We call this path the "BetterWay".

 Strategy

-As Europe's largest consumer electronics retailer, we are committed to playing a leading role in addressing global key challenges - for people, communities, and the environment alike.
-Our levers: the way we work operationally and how we guide our employees on sustainability issues for success; and the way we enable our customers a more sustainable lifestyle.
+As Europe's largest retailer of consumer electronics, we are committed to playing a leading role in shaping a more sustainable economy - for people and the environment alike.
+Our levers: the way we operate and how we enable our customers to use consumer electronics more sustainably.

-“We provide the most sustainable range of consumer electronics and are pioneers of the circular economy in Europe.”
+"We want to offer the most sustainable range of consumer electronics products and be a pioneer in the circular economy in Europe."

-“We take social responsibility for our employees, suppliers and communities.”
+"We want to assume social responsibility for our employees, suppliers and society."

-Our business is based on social responsibility to our employees, to suppliers throughout the supply chain and in the communities we touch.
+Social responsibility towards our employees, partners along the supply chain and the society we affect is the basis for our business activities.
 This includes fairness, transparency and diversity.

 Learn more